 Population and territory

-Out of 12,607 Algonquin, some 6,000 live in the nation’s nine communities.
+Out of 14,106 Algonquin, more than 6,490 live in the nation’s nine communities.
 Seven of the Algonquin communities are located in Abitibi-Témiscamingue, more specifically in Hunter’s Point, Kebaowek, Lac-Simon, Kitcisakik, Pikogan, Timiskaming and Winneway.
 The other two communities, Lac-Rapide and Kitigan Zibi, are in the Outaouais region.

 Language

-The Algonquin language is spoken in most communities, with some elders knowing neither English nor French.
+The Algonquin language (Anishnabemowin) Read the content of the note 1 is spoken in most communities, with some elders knowing neither English nor French.
 The Algonquin use English or French as a second language, and many are trilingual.

 History